Conservation

 The Dutch St Maarten Minister of Tourism has been quoted saying that visitors are looking for authentic and island unique experiences: the more Seagrape Tours and other companies depend and focus on our nature for an income, the more chance our government will put nature reserves into place to keep our economy going, which is solely based on tourism.

-To support local conservation, Seagrape Tours donates $1 per guest to nature conservation on St Maarten/ St Martin.
+To support local conservation, Seagrape Tours works closly together the nature conservation organisations on St Maarten/ St Martin.

-In 2016 we’ve broadened our spectrum, donations also went to conservation efforts in the entire Caribbean and to the preservation of local historical sites.
+In 2016 we’ve broadened our spectrum, to conservation efforts in the entire Caribbean and to the preservation of local historical sites.

 Ilja Botha and Emma Pratt

-Emma Pratt accepting the donation for Nature Foundation
+Emma Pratt accepting a donation for Nature Foundation

 BirdsCaribbean